Middlesex DA investigating incident inside Dracut home, nearby car crash

-DRACUT, MA (WHDH) - The Middlesex District Attorney is investigating an incident inside a Dracut home that left a woman badly hurt and a nearby car crash.
+DRACUT, MA (WHDH) - The Middlesex District Attorney is investigating an incident inside a Dracut home that left a woman badly hurt and a nearby car crash that left a man injured.

 Police responded Tuesday just after midnight to Sesame Street after receiving a 911 call for help and found a woman suffering from life-threatening injuries.